Frequently Asked Questions

 We’re not surprised, as there are many flavors of online classes, each with their own pros and cons.
 Here’s a quick roundup:

-Evergreen: Buy once, watch as often as you like, with lifetime access.
+Evergreen: Buy once, watch as often as you like, usually with extended or lifetime access.
 Students enroll on any day they choose.
 Students are moving through the lessons at their own pace, and they can’t fall behind as there is no set schedule.
 This is our model.

 Live stream: Using software such as Zoom, the instructor is “live” at a certain time (check the time zone and log in instructions carefully!).
 Live sessions can be either free or paid, and there may be a limit on the number of students.
-Some sections may be prerecorded.
-At the allotted time, visit their website, Facebook page or YouTube channel.
-Sessions are usually recorded and a “replay” offered at a later date.
-(Live sessions can be fun, but do allow time for tech issues and have any necessary software preinstalled beforehand.)
+Sessions are usually recorded and a “replay” offered shortly afterward.
+(Live sessions can be fun, but be sure to have any necessary software preinstalled beforehand and take advantage of any pre-class tech session.)

 Enrollment deadline launch: Classroom opens on a specific date, and once that date has passed, it is closed for new signups.
 Students follow the class together.
 Lessons may be dripped out over many weeks, and homework may be assigned (usually optional).
 Lessons may be live or prerecorded, or a mixture of both.
 Instructors may or may not offer critiques.
 When the class ends, the students may have limited access to replays, or have lifetime access, depending on the school’s policy.